Welcome from the Chair

 Dr. John Sweeney

 I believe one of the great privileges is working to improve the surgical and medical treatment of disease, illness, and injury.
-The search for personal accolades and praise has nothing to do with why we dedicate ourselves to this mission.
-Instead, we do this because we love the work, and that love fuels our efforts to make a difference in our patients' lives.
+The pursuit of accolades and praise has nothing to do with why we dedicate ourselves to this mission.
+Instead, we love the work, and that love fuels our efforts to make a difference in our patients' lives.

 Building personal legacies and elevating our names is absent from our motivations in the Department of Surgery.
 Instead, we are enriched by making lasting contributions to Emory as an institution and to the futures of our patients and trainees.